-- o at the beginning of each session arriving on time, having ready everything needed for the lesson
+- $\circ~$ at the beginning of each session arriving on time, having ready everything needed for the lesson.

 - listening carefully

-- o following instructions
+- following instructions

-- o helping each other when appropriate
+- helping each other when appropriate

-- o being quiet and sensible at all times
+- being quiet and sensible at all times

 You move gently and quietly about the school.
 This means: